 - Offers direct help to women and female adolescents who have been sexually assaulted, as well as telephone support, support groups, accompaniment and support services for victims (police, hospital, etc.) and services for close family and friends of victims

 - Possibility of reporting a situation to the DPJ by telephone or written report, 24 hours a day, 7 days a week

 - Contact information for organizations part of the ESPACE program (families and children)

 - Program offering various workshops for children and operating a telephone helpline

 - Offers referral, intervention and counselling services offering support to partners and fathers with violent behaviours

-- A list of services for victims of conjugal violence and children exposed to conjugal violence
+- A list of services for victims of domestic violence and children exposed to domestic violence